 What a good question!
-And since you’re a fan of my Facebook Live, take a look at the one I created today (June 29, 2017).
-The basics of what you need to do are all demonstrated for you live there, and that is you need to be willing to look bad while still having grace.
+The basics of what you need to do are all demonstrated for you in that Facebook Live you watched, and that is you need to be willing to look bad while still having grace.

 There I was, two minutes into the Live post and the fucking phone rings!
 Then towards the end, the dog knocked over my light.
 And I managed it all still holding my own, with a willingness to let the word see the blunders.
 With those kinds of mistakes, it’s super-tempting to redo the whole damned thing.
 Every time I mess up, accidentally put the camera at a bad angle, flub a word, lose my train of thought because I’m on camera live, I want to do-over… and I never do – because it’s real.
 And people like real.